What If You Don't Pass Your Checkride?

 I messed up some basic things during my oral.
 Including v-speeds & airspaces.
 And the thing is, it’s nothing new for me.
 Heck, I even have a poster of all the airspaces in my house.
 I know these things, the thing about aviation is; it’s a lot.
 If I learn something today and don’t think about it for a while I tend to “not remember it a 100%”.
 If I think about it there are no more things I didn’t read about to be up to the standards of a commercial pilot.
 It just wasn’t fresh that day, and applying the knowledge in different situations is the key.

-So; lesson learned & I’m never forgetting my lunch again when I have a checkride, hahaha!
+So; lessons learned & I’m never forgetting my lunch again when I have a checkride, hahaha!
 In the meantime I have some studying to do, can’t wait to get those three stripes.
 If you have questions feel free to post them below!
 Go get those licenses and start flying.
 And remember, never a failure always a lesson.